Loading…

 Priority order: Steel Hatchet and Steel Pickaxe first (resource gathering in any new biome will require Steel-tier tools), then Steel Halberd for combat, then remaining Steel tools.

 Steel Ore is only available in the Cursed Swamps.
 There's no shortcut.
-Regular Swamps runs eventually produce enough Steel Ore — the question is whether you're actively processing it or letting it stack unprocessed in storage.
+Regular Swamps runs eventually produce enough Steel Ore: the question is how consistently you're processing it rather than letting it stack unprocessed in storage.

 Level 4 reputation costs 600+ points per faction.
 The rewards at Level 4 are primarily cosmetics and marginal upgrades beyond what Level 3 provides.
 Unless you specifically want the Level 4 items, stop at Level 3 for each faction and put your Insignias toward multiple factions rather than maxing one.